Preventing human error

 - Standardising appearance - worker's uniforms, vehicles, premises etc.

 - Standardising how workers interact with customers - template documents and emails, telephone scripts, and training.

 - Automated emails or SMS to customers to remind them of appointments, and for confirmation by response.

 - Automated emails to immediately respond to enquiries etc.

 - Automated logging and forwarding of enquiries etc.

 - Checklists to breakdown complex tasks into bite-size chunks of what should happen.
 The usefulness of checklists is enhanced with features such as conditional formatting in Microsoft Excel, where incomplete or late items may be visually very apparent.

 - Software.
 Rules within software design may prevent tasks from being closed until all required steps have been taken.
-As an example, our Qudos 3 software will not allow an Action to be closed until all mandatory sections are complete and locked.
+As an example, our Qudos 3 software will not allow an Action to be closed until all mandatory sections are completed in sequence and locked.
 It will also periodically remind people about incomplete audits, actions, and other tasks until they have signed off on them.

 - AI (Artificial Intelligence) can remove the human element in whole or part from some tasks.